imdeepmind/imdeepmind.github.io/docs/programming-languages/python/multiprocessing.md

 ### Multiprocessing Module

-The **multiprocessing module** is used when We need to parallelize CPU-bound tasks.
+The **multiprocessing module** is used when we need to parallelize CPU-bound tasks.
 Unlike threads, processes are independent and do not share memory.
 Each process runs in its own memory space, which allows true parallel execution, bypassing the GIL.

 **Key Features:**